Frequently Asked Questions

 media_urls

-): You can upload media directly to Plivo via their console (Messaging > MMS Media Upload) or API.
+): Upload media directly to Plivo via their console (Messaging > MMS Media Upload) or API.
 Uploaded media gets amedia_id

 .
 You can then usemedia_ids: ['YOUR_MEDIA_ID']